Findability Check

 Can search engines find and index you?
 Your page title, description, canonical URL, and sitemap — the foundation everything else builds on.

-Can AI recommend your business?
+Does AI know you exist?
 When someone asks ChatGPT or Google AI for a recommendation, the signals on your site determine whether you get mentioned.

-Can AI recommend your business?
+Does AI know you exist?
 When someone asks ChatGPT or Google AI for a recommendation, the signals on your site determine whether you get mentioned.

-How do you look when someone shares your link?
-The preview image, title, and description that show up on Facebook, LinkedIn, and in text messages.
+Do you look good when shared?
+The preview image, title, and description that show up on Facebook, LinkedIn, Bluesky, and in text messages.

-How do you look when someone shares your link?
-The preview image, title, and description that show up on Facebook, LinkedIn, and in text messages.
+Do you look good when shared?
+The preview image, title, and description that show up on Facebook, LinkedIn, Bluesky, and in text messages.

 Does it work on their phone?
 Most of your visitors are on mobile — tap targets, readability, and the basics that make or break that experience.